List of Monkey Dust characters: People on the Toilet

 Proposed by the television controller at the beginning of season 2, People on the Toilet is a reality TV show frequently seen or referred to throughout season 2, in which cameras film contestants sitting on the toilet 24 hours a day.
-Elaine, being the most popular (and seemingly only) contestant quickly becomes a huge, almost god-like media celebrity, appearing on Question Time and being bestowed such honours as meeting Nelson Mandela and carrying the Olympic torch on the final leg of its journey, chairing peace talks at the Geneva Convention and finally becoming the president of the Republic of Macedonia.
+Elaine, being the most popular (and seemingly only) contestant quickly becomes a huge, almost godlike media celebrity, appearing on Question Time and being bestowed such honours as meeting Nelson Mandela and carrying the Olympic torch on the final leg of its journey, chairing peace talks at the Geneva Convention and finally becoming the president of the Republic of Macedonia.
 Her exploits are often heard on the news during Clive Pringle's walk home.
 The show achieved viewing figures of 120 million, meaning the entire population of the UK watched it twice.
 Abdul and Shafiq also mention a celebrity version featuring Su Pollard.

 Jon Swoon

 TV presenter/lawyer who tries to have Ivan Dobsky released from prison (while mentioning his own name at every possible opportunity).
 He ends up murdered by Dobsky's security robotic arm.
 Hosts a programme called Beyond Reasonable Doubt and sets about proving that Dobsky could not possibly have committed the Meatsafe murders because of the length of time it would have taken him to travel from where he was last seen to the crime scene by spacehopper (the scene featured on the DVD cover).
 The character appears to be a satire of channel 4 newsreader Jon Snow.